k88hudson/git-flight-rules/README.md

 That means you are trying to rebase against a branch that is at an identical commit, or is *ahead* of your current branch.
 You can try:

-* making sure your master branch is where it should be
+* making sure your main branch is where it should be
 * rebase against `HEAD~2` or earlier instead

 <a name="merge-conflict"></a>